CM-Well/CM-Well/docs/AdvancedTopics/Tools/Tools.UsingTheSPARQLTriggerProcessor.md

     "
 ```

-## The SPARQL Triggered Processor Monitoring Page
+## The SPARQL Trigger Processor Monitoring Page

-In the SPARQL Triggered Processor monitoring page, you can view the status and processing metrics of all SPARQL agent jobs.
+In the SPARQL Trigger Processor monitoring page, you can view the status and processing metrics of all SPARQL agent jobs.
 To see the monitoring page, browse to `proc/stp.md` on the CM-Well host machine.

 ![image](../../_Images/SPARQLTriggerProcessorMonitoringPage.png)